sy2002/QNICE-FPGA/doc/best-practices.md

   So be careful.
 * Instead of heap memory, you might just want to use static variables within the code segment.
-* VBCC is able to use QNICE's register bank feature: If `-opt-speed` is set, then VBCC evaluates `-rw-threshold`, which is 2 by default.
+* VBCC is able to use QNICE's register bank feature: If `-speed` is set, then VBCC evaluates `-rw-threshold`, which is 2 by default.
 It means:
   As soon as more than 2 registers need to be saved, then bank switching is performed.
-(Caveat: This does not work currently and needs to be fixed.)

   If you need to prevent this, e.g. because you have a recursive function, then use the `__norbank` directive: